WorkOfStan/seablast/README.md

 The minimal requirements are to be implemented by SeablastModelInterface.

 - If model replies with `rest` property, API response is triggered instead of HTML UI.
+In that case, `status` property is used as a response HTTP code.
 - If model replies with `redirection` property, then `url` and optionally `httpCode` (301, 302 or 303) properties trigger redirection (instead of HTML UI).

 ## Stack